spyoungtech/FreeSimpleGUI/readme_creator/markdown input files/4_Release_notes.md

 * TabGroup.Layout returns self now for chaining
 * Column.Layout returns self now for chaining
 * Menu.Update menu_definition is now optional to allow for changing visibility only
-* Added inivisiblity support for menu bars
+* Added inivisibility support for menu bars
 * Table.Update supports setting alternating row color and row_colors (list of rows and the color to set)
 * Set window.TimeoutKey to TIMEOUT_KEY initially
 * Window - check for types for title (should be string) and layout (should be list) and warns user if not correct